wutongyulu/interview/devops/README.md

-# Project Requirements
+# Devops Interview

+Please fork the repository to your own account, then based on the following objectives, create pull requests to the forked repository, and merge them by merge with squashing the commits.

+**Notes: any questions/suggestions should be communicated to the interviewers since it is also part of the interview.**

-## Core Requirements:
+## Core Objectives:
 Ensure the successful local execution of the entire stack.
 Key components include:

 ### Frontend:
 1. **Playwright Integration:**
     - Install and configure Playwright for frontend testing.
-    - Establish a testing suite with Playwright to ensure a comprehensive evaluation of frontend functionalities.
+    - Establish a testing suite with Playwright to comprehensively evaluate frontend functionalities.

 2. **Test Coverage:**
     - Achieve a test coverage of over 80% encompassing all the core functionalities.